sulis-hpc/sulis-hpc.github.io/gettingstarted/storage.markdown

 ## Quota

-Your GPFS home directory is subject to a quota of several TB and several million files/directories (inodes) with seven days of grace time.
+Your GPFS home directory is subject to a default quota of two TB and two million files/directories (inodes) with seven days of grace time.

 Use the mmlsquota command to determine your specific quota level and usage:

 ```
 {{site.data.terminal.prompt}} mmlsquota --block-size auto
 ```

+Quota increases are possible on request if justified.
+We ask that users make efforts to:

+1. Minimise the amount of data that needs to be stored for live projects.
+2. Avoid having large numbers of files within their home directory.

+Where possible, large numbers of files should be archived into a single large file (using tar or similar) when not in use.
+See also the section on [database IO](../../advanced/dbio).

 ## Scratch filesystem